Gayatri-Rout/Pizza-Sales-Dashboard/README.md

    - Calculated key performance indicators (KPIs) using DAX formulas.

 5. **Chart Creation in Power BI**:
-   - Created relevant and insightful charts to visualize the data as per the requirements stated.
+   - Created relevant and insightful charts to visualize the data as per the requirements stated.S

-## Conclusion
-The Pizza Sales Dashboard provides a comprehensive overview of our business performance.
-By analyzing key metrics and visualizing trends, I can make informed decisions to drive growth and improve efficiency.
-Enjoy exploring the dashboard and discovering valuable insights into our pizza sales data!